 Each of our three product lines is designed to collectively leverage our database, strengthen the other product lines, and create network effects and competitive advantages within our markets.
-Our Genomics product line, including our core diagnostics offering, serves as a foundation for our Data product line, which in turn drives our AI Applications product line.
+Our Genomics product line, including our core diagnostics offering, serves as a foundation for our Data and Services product line, which in turn drives our AI Applications product line.
 As we collect more data, our tests become more accurate, we launch more applications, and more physicians join our network, thereby growing our database even further to make our tests more precise for clinicians and our database more valuable for researchers.
 There are multiple network effects we believe will provide a significant competitive advantage and drive adoption of our Platform over time.
 First, as our Platform becomes more accurate and precise, we believe it inherently drives commercial adoption with physicians and other providers.
-The breadth and diversity of our multimodal database enables us to deploy AI to improve upon our current tests by making them more accurate and more precise.
+The breadth and diversity of our multimodal database enables us to deploy generative AI to improve upon our current tests by making them more accurate and more precise.
 This helps drive new physicians onto our Platform which further increases the size of our database.
 As our database grows, it increases our ability to develop entirely new tests, such as Algos, which can further drive adoption among physicians.
 Second, the growth of our database inherently drives commercial adoption with pharmaceutical and biotechnology companies.
 An increasing number of physicians and other providers using our tests helps grow our database, which increases its value to researchers, as well as results in a larger customer network through which we can facilitate therapy selection and clinical trial recruitment.
 Unlike traditional laboratory diagnostics, we have the ability to monetize de-identified data in multiple ways, which provides an opportunity to drive revenue beyond just the revenue we receive for running a laboratory test.
 We believe this creates a competitive advantage as our business model allows us to offer genomic solutions and build proprietary datasets in ways other lab testing providers cannot, as many of them are focused on maximizing reimbursement and do not have ancillary revenue streams as we do.
 Moreover, the longitudinal nature of the data we collect further enhances our revenue opportunity as the records we collect have value over time, given that outcomes and response evolve as patients progress through treatment.

-Our Platform was built to collect, structure, harmonize and analyze large amounts of multimodal data.
+Our Platform was built to collect, structure, harmonize and analyze large amounts of multimodal data and make use of large language models deploying generative AI applications in healthcare.

 We designed our Platform to be data agnostic.
 Our Platform can ingest and harmonize data from a wide variety of different healthcare data modalities.
 Unlike many other laboratory testing providers that focus on a specific modality of data, such as genomics, we currently ingest longitudinal clinical data from EHR including imaging data, generate DNA and RNA profiles along with other forms of molecular data, and perform anatomic pathology analysis.
-We are able to leverage multimodal data to deploy AI and provide Intelligent Diagnostics that generate insights that may be more powerful than insights provided by a single modality of data alone.
+Our unique dataset allows us to leverage multimodal data to deploy generative AI across the large language models we develop and provide Intelligent Diagnostics that generate insights that may be more powerful than insights provided by a single modality of data alone.
 We believe the healthcare industry is continuing to move towards using orthogonal and varied datasets to inform decision-making, and we are well positioned to be a partner of choice to facilitate this transformation.